Barnstaple: Media

 Local news and television programmes are provided by BBC South West and ITV West Country.
 Television signals are received from the Huntshaw Cross and the local relay transmitters.

 Barnstaple's local radio stations are BBC Radio Devon, Heart West, and community based stations: The Voice and Fresh FM, which is a student-run radio station that broadcast from the Petroc college in the town.

 The North Devon Gazette and North Devon Journal are the town's local newspapers.

 Sport

 Cricket is played at Barnstaple and Pilton.

-The association football club Barnstaple Town F.C. has been based at Mill Road since 1904 and plays in the Western Football League.

-Rugby union is played at Barnstaple Rugby Football Club, whose first team plays in South West Premier, which is a fifth-tier league in the English rugby union system.
+The association football club Barnstaple Town F.C. has been based at Mill Road since 1904 and plays in the Southern Football League Division One South.
+Barnstaple Rugby Football Club first team plays in National League 2 West, the fourth tier of the English rugby union system.

-Several sports are available at Tarka Leisuire Centre, the home of Barnstaple Squash Club.

-There are numerous bowling greens and tennis courts, including those at the Tarka Tennis Centre, which has six indoor courts and hosted the Aegon GB Pro-Series Barnstaple.
+Several sports are available at Tarka Leisuire Centre which has six indoor courts and hosted the Aegon GB Pro-Series Barnstaple.
+It is also the home of Barnstaple Squash Club.
 In February 2010 a Cornish Pilot Gig Rowing Club was established, bringing the sport to Castle Quay in the centre of Barnstaple.

 Notable people

-The following people have a connection with the town, in birth order:
+The following people have a connection with the town, in birth date order: